Ladislaus IV of Hungary: Minority (1272–1277)

-Archbishop Philip of Esztergom crowned Ladislaus king in Székesfehérvár on about 3 September.
+Archbishop Philip Türje crowned Ladislaus king in Székesfehérvár on about 3 September 1272.
 In theory, the 10-year-old Ladislaus ruled under his mother's regency, but in fact, baronial parties administered the kingdom.
 In November of that year, Henry Kőszegi returned from Bohemia and assassinated Ladislaus's cousin, Béla of Macsó.
 Duke Béla's extensive domains, which were located along the southern borders, were divided among Henry Kőszegi and his supporters.
 In retaliation for Hungarian incursions into Austria and Moravia, Austrian and Moravian troops invaded the borderlands of Hungary in April 1273.
 They captured Győr and Szombathely, plundering the western counties.
-Joachim Gutkeled recaptured the two forts two months later, but Ottokar II of Bohemia invaded Hungary and seized many fortresses, including Győr and Sopron in the autumn.
+Joachim Gutkeled recaptured the two forts two months later, but Ottokar II of Bohemia invaded Hungary and seized many fortresses, including Győr and Sopron in the autumn of 1273.

-Peter Csák and his allies removed Joachim Gutkeled and Henry Kőszegi from power, but Gutkeled and Kőszegi seized Ladislaus and his mother in June 1274.
-Although Peter Csák liberated the king and his mother, Gutkeled and Kőszegi captured Ladislaus's younger brother, Andrew, and took him to Slavonia.
+Peter I Csák and his allies removed Joachim Gutkeled and Henry Kőszegi from power, but Gutkeled and Kőszegi seized Ladislaus and his mother in June 1274.
+Although Peter Csák liberated the king and his mother, Gutkeled and Kőszegi captured Ladislaus's younger brother, Andrew, Duke of Slavonia, and took him to Slavonia.
 They demanded Slavonia in Duke Andrew's name, but Peter Csák defeated their united forces near Polgárdi at the end of September.
 Kőszegi was killed in the battle.
 Peter Csák then launched a campaign against Kőszegi's son and Ladislaus accompanied him.
 At the end of 1274, Rudolf I, the new king of Germany, and Ladislaus concluded an alliance against Ottokar II of Bohemia.

 Ladislaus contracted an unidentified serious illness, but recovered from it.
-He attributed this recovery to a miracle by his deceased saintly aunt, Margaret, and approached the Holy See to promote her canonization in 1275.
+He attributed this recovery to a miracle by his deceased saintly aunt, Margaret of Hungary, and approached the Holy See to promote her canonisation in 1275.
 In the same year, a new civil war broke out between Joachim Gutkeled and Peter Csák.
 Ladislaus took part in Csák's military expedition against the Kőszegis, who were Gutkeled's supporters.
 However, Gutkeled and his supporters removed their opponents from power at an assembly of the barons and noblemen at Buda around 21 June 1276.

-Taking advantage of the war between Rudolf I and Ottokar II, Ladislaus made an incursion into Austria in the autumn.
-Sopron soon accepted Ladislaus's suzerainty and Ottokar II promised to renounce of all towns he occupied in western Hungary.
+Taking advantage of the war between Rudolf I and Ottokar II, Ladislaus made an incursion into Austria in the autumn of 1276.
+Sopron soon accepted Ladislaus's suzerainty and Ottokar II promised to renounce all towns he occupied in western Hungary.
 However, new armed conflicts began in Hungary during 1277: the Transylvanian Saxons captured and destroyed Gyulafehérvár (now Alba Iulia in Romania), the see of the bishop of Transylvania, and the Babonići rose up in rebellion in Slavonia.